flitbit/oops/README.md

 ```

 ## Rationale
 The ECMAScript 5 syntax for defining object properties is a bit cumbersome.
-I'm NOT saying its unusable, not at all... but it does require some concentration, especially when revisiting code written more than a week ago. `oops` was born out of a few helper methods I put together to make more conventional object-orientation simple and understandable.
+I'm NOT saying its unusable, not at all... but it does require some concentration, especially when revisiting code written more than a week ago. `oops` was born out of a few helper methods I put together to make object-oriented javascript a bit more understandable and clear.
 It allows you to define what an object *is*, *has* and *does*.

 __Warning #1__